-MFT 640A thru 640F Clinical Practicum (3 credits each)
+MFT 640A -F Clinical Practicum (3 credits each)

 This set of courses provides therapists in training with the opportunity to practice systemically informed family therapy in a supervised environment, to observe other therapists in training, and to give/receive feedback about their practice.
+Students will learn advocacy and how to connect consumers with resources and supportive services including various mental health agencies.
 This practicum is designed to help students gain experience regarding clients in shared learning with colleagues, on site supervisors, and TUW Supervisors.
 As part of practicum experience, students will gain clinical and supervision hours at a placement site, while simultaneously obtaining supervision hours from TUW faculty in a live classroom.
-Students will complete the six (6) courses in a 1 year period to achieve the required 300 hours to complete the program.
+Students will complete the six (6) courses in a 1-year period to achieve the required 300 hours to complete the program.
+(Please note that some states minimum requirements for licensure application may be more than 300 direct client contact hours.
+Therefore, students are required to check the licensure requirements for their respective state).